pivotal/skenario/docs/concepts.md

 ### Example: Requests

-Indirectly, Requests are signal that the Knative Pod Autoscaler is trying to respond to.
+Indirectly, Requests are the signal that the Knative Pod Autoscaler is trying to respond to.
 In a traditional simulation these are called "arrivals".
 Unlike traditional simulation, the configuration of the simulated system varies throughout the simulation as the KPA changes its desired Replica count.